 But there are a lot of chords we can play on the guitar!
 How do we know which ones to use and in what order?

 Well rather than just taking shots in the dark endlessly hoping you can come up with a bunch of chords that sound great together, we have quite developed music theory systems to assist us with this.
+Using a key chart you can see the correct chords for a given chord family (or use one of these methods to find what key the songs is in).
 That is not to say creativity and uniqueness are not supposed to be there and you just mechanically execute them based on the theory.
 Think of it more as a guideline to get you going and sounding awesome, and you can choose to deviate from that point as you wish.

 Two common ways we come up with progressions